bm2-lab/cage/README.md

 The ultimate goals of CAGE are (1) CAGE provides a standard CROWDSOURCING platform for the users to share the CRISPR-Cas9 based gene KO data, (2) CAGE provides an efficient interface to analysis and visualize the CRISPR-based KO NGS data, (3) CAGE provides a robust learning pipeline to derive the sequence determinants from heterogeneous genome editing data for different cell types and organisms, and (4) CAGE provides an personalized scoring framework for on-target sgRNA design based on the derived sequence determinants for specific cell types or organisms.

+Currently CAGE records the optimal sgRNA KO efficiency prediction models and the personalized score functions in sgRNA design for the following XXX cell types.
+The optimal results for new cell types as well as the the current ones will be updated timely.

 ## Implementation
 * Python >= 2.7
 * Numpy >= 1.9.2